caelum/vraptor-panettone/README.markdown

 To build a jar SNAPSHOT run `mvn package`.

 # TODO
+- ensinar a colocar o diretorio onde geramos os arquivos .java no classpath do ant, do maven e do eclipse
 - bug watcher is only running once
 - vraptor4 support CompiledTemplate return (generate example at src/extras)
 - vraptor3 support CompiledTemplate return (generate example at src/extras)